 - ECC offers an online high school equivalency preparation course for those who qualify by meeting score requirements on their reading and math placement tests.
 This class is only offered for more advanced students.
 Call 847-214-6948 for more information.

 Students must be at least 16 years of age, cannot be enrolled in high school, nor have previously earned their U.S. High School Equivalency certificate to enroll in High School Equivalency classes at ECC.
-To begin the enrollment process, students must visit the Adult Basic Education Center front desk located in Building K.
+To begin the enrollment process, students must visit the Adult Basic Education Center (ABEC) front desk located in Building K.

 New students are asked to bring:

 - Photo ID.

 - Letter of separation from high school, if 16 or 17 years old.

 Students will be asked to take a reading and math placement test.
 Placement test scores help our staff recommend the class levels at which each student will begin.
 After placement testing, students will sign up for an orientation.

 Note: Orientation is a very important part of the process, and a requirement for all students before enrolling in ABE/ASE classes.

 The length of time it takes for a student to prepare to take the high school equivalency test varies from one individual to the next.
 Regular class attendance, dedication, and prior knowledge all play a role in this process.